B-UMMI/LMAS/docs/user/assemblers.rst

 We've compiled a collection of *de novo* assembly tools, including **Overlap, Layout and Consensus (OLC)** and **De Bruijn graph** assembly algorithms, both **single k-mer and multiple k-mer value approaches**, and hybrid assemblers.
-The collection includes both traditional and assemblers developed explicitly to handle metagenomic datasets.
+The collection includes both genomic and metagenomic assemblers developed explicitly to handle metagenomic datasets.

 Selection Criteria
 -------------------

 Open-source tools, with clear documentation describing the methodology implemented, were favoured.
-The collection of tools were ordered by date of last update and a Docker containers for the top 10 assemblers was created with the latest released version, with the version used as tag.
+The collection of tools were ordered by date of last update and a Docker container for the top 10 assemblers was created with the latest released version, with the version used as tag.
 In the case of tools with no release, the container was compiled with latest version in the default branch of the source repository, using the date of the last update as tag.